hendycahya18/learn-vue-js/project-example/calendar_app/README.md

 ```

 The server is now running - watch the console output for instructions, but by default, your server is now running (with hot reload) at [http://localhost:8080/](http://localhost:8080/)

+## Methodology Review
+1. Build a static version of the app
+2. Break the app into components
+3. Hard-code initial states with parent-child data flow
+4. Create state actions (and corresponding component dispatchers)